 Accuracy problems arise in at least two different contexts.
 First, the voters themselves might make mistakes when filling in their ballot.
-For example, when faced with long lists of candidates, about 0.4% of the vote supposed to go to top candidates end up for the other candidates just above or below them on the ballot [Sle03].
-They might undervote, also miss a race altogether, or overvote, which can lead to their ballot being voided as they have not selected the correct number of candidates for a given race.
-This can be due to many reasons, but ballot design (and computer interface design) plays a large role, as was observed in the massive undervote in the Sarasota County, Florida, election3 in 2004.
+For example, when faced with long lists of candidates, about 0.4% of the vote go to candidates just above or below well known candidates ballot [20].
+They might undervote, also miss a race altogether, or overvote, which can lead to their ballot being voided as they have not selected the correct number of selections for a given race.
+This can be due to many reasons, but ballot design plays a large role, as was observed in the massive undervote in the Sarasota County, Florida, election3 in 2004.
 Similarly, folds in paper ballots can make individual races harder to discern, and could lead to both undervote and overvote.
 Election officials have often complained about folds fouling ballot feeding in counting machines and optical scanning devices.
-There has also been widespread concern of any selections that are close to a fold being misinterpreted.
-Figure 1 shows an election official sorting ballots that had been folded clogged a ballot box in Boston.
-This doesn't only apply to simple voting systems where voters choose a single candidate, or a subset of candidates from a list.
-Instead, accuracy issues seem to be compounded in complex ballots4.
+Selections that are close to a fold can be misinterpreted by the voter and/or durring tallying.
+Figure ?? shows an election official sorting ballots that had been folded clogged a ballot box in Boston.
+This can happen where voters choose a single candidate, or a subset of candidates from a list.
+Accuracy issues seem to be compounded in complex ballots4.
 Ballots where voters are asked to rank or rate candidates as they choose might seem especially complex.
-This can be due to lack of familiarity with a new system - but it might not be the only reason - and this argument is often used when debating complex voting systems.